tipishev/python_debugging_workshop/README.md

 _type `import pdb; pdb.set_trace()` right before entering the main corridor_

-Now, when we run `play.py` we drop into debugger prompt.
+Now, when we run `play.py` we drop into Pdb prompt.
+For the record, Pdb is not my favourite debugger:

+* shows just one line of context
+* has poor tab-completion
+* does not support colors

+If I can, I use any other debugger.
+But in spite of all its shortcomings, Pdb has one killer feature: it is part of the standard library.
+So, if you ssh to a server, but have no permission to install a better debugger, you can still run Pdb.

 Here are a couple of immediately useful commands: